 Depending on device implementation, a single Passpoint profile may not use the same randomized MAC address every time it connects to the same SSID.
 Meaning, the device may have the same behavior as a device in which the SSID has been forgotten.

 For Passpoint connectivity, maintaining the MAC address for a given SSID could be problematic, as multiple SSIDs will typically be used for a single service provider.
 It would be better if the MAC address randomization maintained the MAC address for all connections using the same Passpoint profile, not for connections to a specific SSID.

+Agreed, this last point will help, and should be encouraged.
+IEEE 802.11 will consider the concept above (reference to the same address for the duration of an association to an ESS) to recommend it apply for any connection to the same Hotspot network.
+However, if this is probably not sufficient.
+Identification based on MAC Address is just a bad idea, even with this slight help.

 Different bands with different SSIDs (2.4GHz and 5GHz) – Operators may see devices reported twice on their networks.
 This breaks band steering with multiple SSIDs.

+Agreed.
+Recommend that 802.11 should look into this.
+Perhaps coordinate with WFA.

 Clients may use the broadcast SSID in probe requests, and therefore may use a different randomized MAC address than the ones used when associated to an AP.

 Client steering depends on the probes using the same MAC address as the associated MAC address.
 When different MAC addresses are used, client steering cannot determine that the device is the same client.

+Agreed.
+Recommend that 802.11 should look into this.
+Perhaps coordinate with WFA.

 Certain widely-used Pay per use (PPU) customers have their pass associated with a MAC, so if the MAC Address changes there is no way to transfer that pass to another MAC.

+MAC-based identification is BAD.
+Don’t do it.
+Device/user identification needs to use a specific mechanism that is permanently (and desirably privately) connected to the device/user.
+We recognize that this a potential change to current behaviour.
+This is out of scope of 802.11 to address.

 Certain widely-used Short-term complimentary services could be accessed by customers repeatedly by getting a new MAC Address that will allow customers to create another account and get another free session / allowance, simply by forgetting the SSID.

 This may impair the ability of the Wi-Fi service to enforce policies tied to specific devices, such as parental controls.
 The user can forget the network and get a new MAC address, and network-based parental controls would no longer be applied appropriately.

+MAC-based identification is BAD.
+Don’t do it.
+Device/user identification needs to use a specific mechanism that is permanently (and desirably privately) connected to the device/user.
+We recognize that this a potential change to current behaviour.
+This is out of scope of 802.11 to address.

 MAC randomization could result in duplication of another randomized (or real registered) MAC address, creating a duplicate MAC scenario (collision).

+This is unlikely (how unlikely?).
+But, if it happens it is BAD.

+802.1CQ is considering centralized control methods to avoid this happening, that should be investigated.

+Maybe can leverage something from IPv6 neighbor methods, to dervice a method to help prevent this.

 Collision of MAC addresses under the same DHCP server would cause issues with the users accessing the network.

+Agreed, but this is the least of their problems.

+Further, per above points, a single client may appear as multiple addresses (on different bands, etc.) which will confuse DHCP assignment, and confuse upper layers.